Lyapunov Neural ODE State-Feedback Control Policies: Lyapunov-NODE Control (L-NODEC)

 Furthermore, L-NODEC yields neural control policies that are adversarially robust to perturbations in the initial state $x(0)$.
-This property arises from the pointwise Lyapunov loss \eqref{pointwise_loss} with the local invariance since exponential stability will steer the states to an equilibrium state $x^*$.
-To analyze adversarial robustness, we must first define stable inference dynamics.
+This property arises from the local invariance of \eqref{pointwise_loss} since exponential stability ensures the states converge exponentially to the target $z$.
+To analyze adversarial robustness, we define stable inference dynamics.